rideau-info.com

 The Story of Lieutenant-Colonel John By, R.E. and his fall from grace.

-At the very instant that Colonel By was being given an overwhelming welcome in Smiths Falls, hundreds of miles away, on the other side of the Atlantic Ocean, a clerk was penning the instrument of Colonel By’s demise.
+At the very instant that Colonel By was being given an overwhelming welcome in Smiths Falls, thousands of miles away, on the other side of the Atlantic Ocean, a clerk was penning the instrument of Colonel By’s demise.
 He was writing down a minute [official memorandum] resulting from a meeting that morning of the Lord Commissioners of the British Treasury.
-He was just at the point of writing “they [Lords of Treasury] cannot delay expressing their opinion to the Master General and Board of Ordnance on the conduct of Colonel By in carrying out this Work [the Rideau Canal].”
+He was just at the point of writing “they [Lords of the Treasury] cannot delay expressing their opinion to the Master General and Board of Ordnance on the conduct of Colonel By in carrying out this Work [the Rideau Canal].”

 In London, the clerk was close to finishing up the minute.
-He dipped his pen and with fresh ink wrote “They [Lords of Treasury] desire, therefore, that the Master General and Board will take immediate steps for removing Colonel By from any further superintendance over any part of the Works for making Canal Communication in Canada.”
+He dipped his pen and with fresh ink wrote, “They [Lords of the Treasury] desire, therefore, that the Master General and Board will take immediate steps for removing Colonel By from any further superintendance over any part of the Works for making Canal Communication in Canada.”
 The clerk was almost done.
 The document would be communicated to the Board of Ordnance and it was intended to be put before the House of Commons.

-In Smiths Falls, Colonel By couldn’t help but feel a flush of pride as the boat was flawlessly locked through the combined set of three locks, the lock staff in their new uniforms performing their jobs with utmost efficiency.
+In Smiths Falls, Colonel By couldn’t help but feel a flush of pride as the Rideau was flawlessly locked through.
+The lock staff were performing their jobs with utmost efficiency.
 His work here was essentially complete.
-It seemed like ages ago that he took his first trip through the “Rideau Route.”
-That trip, in 1826, was by birch bark canoe, with voyageurs paddling the craft through the Canadian wilderness, broken only by a few mills, a few settlers.
+It seemed like ages ago that he took his first trip through the Rideau Route.
+That trip, in 1826, was by birchbark canoe, with voyageurs paddling the craft through the Canadian wilderness, broken only by a few mills, a few settlers.
 To get from the Ottawa River to Kingston, the canoes had to be pulled up some rapids and portaged around others.
 Now those rushing waters had been turned into fine sheets of still water.
 Where there had been rapids, there were now dams and locks.
-In less than six years, By had succeed in his mission, to create a navigable waterway between the Ottawa River and Kingston, suitable for steam boat navigation.
-He thought to the future; a promotion in rank certainly, a knighthood perhaps.
-He had worked tirelessly over the last six years in this service to the Crown, suffered many setbacks, bouts of sickness, but in the end he triumphed.
-The Rideau Canal, a feat of human creative genius, had been born.
+In less than six years, By had succeeded in his mission, to create a navigable waterway suitable for steamboats, extending 202 km (125 miles) between the Ottawa River and Kingston.
+To achieve navigation, 47 masonry locks and 52 dams had been constructed.

 Oblivious to the excitement of the exploding cannon, the Rideau steamed sedately towards Old Slys.